-Subsection RD

-Recycling Definitions
+Subsection RD Recycling Definitions

-When we say that V is a vector space, we know we have a set of objects, but we also know we have been provided with two operations.
+When we say that V is a vector space, we then know we have a set of objects (the "vectors"), but we also know we have been provided with two operations ("vector addition" and "scalar multiplication") and these operations behave with these objects according to the ten properties of Definition VS [303].
 One combines two vectors and produces a vector, the other takes a scalar and a vector, producing a vector as the result.
-So if $\mathbf{u}1$ , $\mathbf{u}2$ , $\mathbf{u}3 \in V$ then an expression like would be unambiguous in any of the vector spaces we have discussed in this section.
+So if $\mathbf{u}1, \mathbf{u}2, \mathbf{u}3 \in V$ then an expression like would be unambiguous in any of the vector spaces we have discussed in this section.
 And the resulting object would be another vector in the vector space.
-If you were tempted to call the above expression a linear combination. you would be right.
-Four of the definitions that were central to our discussions in Chapter V [103] were stated in the context of vectors being column vectors, but were purposely kept broad enough that they could be applied in the context of any vector space.
+If you were tempted to call the above expression a linear combination, you would be right.
+Four of the definitions that were central to our discussions in Chapter V [88] were stated in the context of vectors being column vectors, but were purposely kept broad enough that they could be applied in the context of any vector space.
 They only rely on the presence of scalars, vectors, vector addition and scalar multiplication to make sense.
 We will restate them shortly, unchanged, except that their titles and acronyms no longer refer to column vectors, and the hypothesis of being in a vector space has been added.
 Take the time now to look forward and review each one, and begin to form some connections to what we have done earlier and what we will be doing in subsequent sections and chapters.
-(See Definition LCCV [116] and Definition LC [368], Definition SSCV [144] and Definition SS [369], Definition RLDCV [164] and Definition RLD [382], Definition LICV [164] and Definition LI [382].)
+Specifically, compare the following pairs of definitions: